yukikongju/LeetCodeTraining/LeetCodePython/README.md

     * Kth Largest Sum in Binary Tree
 - [-] Delete Nodes
     * Delete Leaves With a Given Value
-- [-] Construct Tree from Traversal
+- [X] Construct Tree from Traversal
-    * Construct Binary Tree from Preorder Traversal
+    * Construct Binary Tree from Preorder and Inorder Traversal
+    * Construct Binary Tree from Inorder and Postorder Traversal

 **Stack**